ace-1331/ace12401-cursedscript/README.md

 3. Enable Developer mode
 4. Remove previous versions of the curse (if applicable).
 5. Click 'Load unpacked' button and browse to the unzipped folder (see the notes below)
-6. Login and click on "start curse"
+6. Login and click on "wear curse" or come to the bunny hole icon in the main hall to speak to me first!

 - You may get an error while loading the unpacked extension saying the manifest is missing or broken.
 This means the manifest.json file was in the wrong format after decompression/cloning.
 Please open the file in notepad and save it again to save it with the proper encoding.